Nukkad

 Nukkad is an Indian Hindi-language television series that aired on DD National in 1986–87.
 It was directed by Kundan Shah, Aziz Mirza and Saeed Akhtar Mirza; it was written by Prabodh Joshi and Anil Chaudhary.

 It starred Dilip Dhawan, Rama Vij, Pavan Malhotra, Sangeeta Naik, Avtar Gill in lead roles.
-The serial received tremendous response from the viewers and some of the characters such as Khopdi, Kaderbhai and Ghanshu Bhikari became household names.
-The first season of Nukkad, aired in 3rd November 1986–87 had 40 episodes.
+The serial received a tremendous response from the viewers, and some of the characters such as Khopdi, Kaderbhai and Ghanshu Bhikari became household names.
+The first season of Nukkad, aired from 3 November 1986–87 had 40 episodes.
 A sequel series titled Naya Nukkad premiered in 1993.

 Overview

 Nukkad dealt with the struggles of the lower income labor class in cities.